-Jim Fergus was born in Chicago of a French mother and an American father.
+Jim Fergus was born in Chicago in 1950 of a French mother and an American father.
 He attended high school in Massachusetts and graduated as an English major from Colorado College.
-He has traveled extensively and lived over the years in Colorado, Florida, the French West Indies, Idaho, France, and Arizona.
-For ten years he worked as a teaching tennis pro in Colorado and Florida, and in 1980 moved to the tiny town of Rand, Colorado (pop.
-13), to begin his career as a full-time freelance writer.
+He has traveled extensively and lived over the years in Colorado, Florida, Idaho, Arizona, the French West Indies, and France.
+For ten years he worked as a teaching tennis pro in Colorado and Florida, and in 1980 moved to North Park, Colorado to begin his career as a full-time freelance writer.
 During the next two decades Fergus published hundreds of articles, essays, interviews and profiles in a wide variety of regional and national magazines and newspapers.
 His first book, a travel/sporting memoir titled, A HUNTER’S ROAD, was published by Henry Holt in 1992.
 In a review for the Los Angeles Times, Jonathan Kirsch called A HUNTER’S ROAD, “An absorbing, provocative, and even enchanting book.”

 Fergus’s first novel, ONE THOUSAND WHITE WOMEN: The Journals of May Dodd was published by St. Martin’s Press in 1998.
 The novel won the 1999 Fiction of the Year Award from the Mountains & Plains Booksellers Association.
-A favorite selection of reading groups across the country, ONE THOUSAND WHITE WOMEN has since sold over 700,000 copies in the United States.
-The French translation – MILLE FEMMES BLANCHES - won the “Best First Foreign Novel” award, was on the bestseller list in France for 57 weeks, and has sold over 400,000 copies in that country.
+A favorite selection of reading groups across the country, ONE THOUSAND WHITE WOMEN has since sold over a million copies in the United States.
+The French translation – MILLE FEMMES BLANCHES – published in 2000 won the “Best First Foreign Novel” award, and was on the bestseller list in France for 57 weeks.

-In 2011, Fergus published a family historical fiction in France entitled, MARIE-BLANCHE.
-The novel spans the entire 20th century, and tells the devastating tale of the complicated and ultimately fatal relationship between the author’s French mother and grandmother.
-The American edition of MARIE-BLANCHE will be published in the United States in 2014.
+In 2011, Fergus published a family historical novel in France entitled, MARIE-BLANCHE.
+The book spans the entire 20th century, and tells the devastating tale of the complicated and ultimately fatal relationship between the author’s French mother and grandmother.
+Unfortunately MARIE-BLANCHE has never found a home with an American publisher.

-Jim Fergus divides his time between southern Arizona, northern Colorado, and France.
+Jim Fergus divides his time between southern Arizona, northern Colorado, and southwestern France.